-The thyroid is a small, butterfly-shaped gland located at the front of the neck at the base, and is part of the endocrine system.
-This system produces hormones that are responsible for regulating the metabolism, growth and development, tissue function, sexual function, reproduction, sleep, mood, and more.
-The thyroid gland is mainly responsible for manufacturing hormones that regulate the body’s metabolism.
+The thyroid, a small butterfly-shaped gland located at the base of the neck, is a crucial part of the endocrine system.
+It produces hormones that regulate metabolism, growth, tissue function, sexual function, reproduction, sleep, mood, and more.
+The thyroid mainly manufactures hormones that govern the body’s metabolism.

 Common Thyroid Problems